 What's the update on the Crypto Consultation paper

-The report will outline India's position on cryptocurrencies and, according to Economic Affairs Secretary Ajay Seth, this would boost the country's regulatory push.
-On Monday he said that the constitutional paper is almost ready and
+The report will outline India's position on cryptocurrencies.
+According to Economic Affairs Secretary Ajay Seth, this would boost the country's regulatory push.
+On Monday he said that the constitution paper is almost ready.

 Whatever method we use to deal with digital assets, there must be a broad foundation on which all economies must be united.

 In that situation, India is said to be unwilling to implement an official ban on cryptocurrencies unless there is a global consensus in support of it.
 Rather, the presented document might be seen as a summary of India's vision of a future international agreement and where India fits into that picture.

 Along with that he also mentioned that work has started on the global regulations.
 And these global regulations can't be successful around the countries that have prohibited a broad spectrum of prohibition is needed.
 And to deal with any kind of digital asset all economies have to be together on a broad framework.